conleys53/ConleyZeroHour/README.md

 - `beautifulsoup4`
 - More requirements listed as new features added.

-**⚠️ Disclaimer: This tool is still simply a proof of concept, not a replacement for Windows security!**
+**⚠️ Disclaimer: This tool is still simply a proof of concept, not meant for "real" usage!**